yunusozd/cosmos/README.md

 ## Getting Started

+0. Do not forget to include submodules!
+To do that: add "--recurse-submodules" to your git clone command.

 1. See the [Installation Guide](https://docs.openc3.com/docs/getting-started/installation) for detailed instructions.

 1. Follow the [Getting Started](https://docs.openc3.com/docs/getting-started/gettingstarted) to start developing your configuration.